NBISweden/exac_browser/docs/README-loading_data.txt

     "mongoHost": "swefreq-db",

-    which specifies what LXD container to use, and
+    which specifies what LXD container to use for the MongoDB database that the SweFreq browser uses ("swefreq-db" is the "live database container"), and

     "mongoDb-8000": {
         "db": "exac-swegen-GRChg37",